sudhakavya/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_6_Lab.md

 1. Select **Use existing** under Resource Group then select **az30303a-labRG** and enter **shellstorageDeployment-id** for storage account name and Enter **filestorageDeployment-id** then click on **Create Storage**.

-   >Note: You can find the Deployment-id from the environment details tab.
+    **Note**: Deployment ID can be obtained from the Lab Environment output page.

 1. From the Cloud Shell pane, run the following to create a new folder named **az30303a1** and set it as your current directory: